dl-solarity/hardhat-zkit/README.md

 - Developer-oriented abstractions that simplify `r1cs`, `zkey`, `vkey`, and `witness` generation processes.
 - Recompilation of only the modified circuits.
 - Automatic downloads of phase-1 `ptau` files.
-- Quick phase-2 contributions to `zkey` files.
+- Convenient phase-2 contributions to `zkey` files.
 - Invisible `wasm`-based Circom compiler management.
 - Zero platform-specific dependencies: everything is in TypeScript.
 - Extensive development and testing API.